Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 * **1 Stress to push yourself.** Add 1 extra die to your roll. _(Max 1 push per roll.
 Pushes must be declared before you roll.)_

-* **1 Stress for a flashback** where you may attempt may one Risky action.
+* **1 Stress to start a flashback** where you may attempt 1 Risky action.
 The GM may charge 0 for some small flashbacks if the desired fiction is minor or simply to add flavor. _(Any number of players may join in this flashback, but if they wish to lead or assist a roll, they must pay Stress as described below.)_

 * **1 Stress to help another,** either in the present or in a flashback initiated by any player.
 Whoever is leading the action rolls their pool + 1 extra die. _(Max 1 assist per roll, although the GM may allow exceptions based on the fiction.)_